 Digitalization helps Scandic ensure food safety and reduce food waste

-Scandic, one of the leading hospitality companies in Scandinavia, uses SmartKitchen solutions in all 150 hotels in Finland and Sweden.
-Roll out is now underway at Scandic hotels in Germany.
+Scandic, one of the leading hospitality companies in Scandinavia, uses SmartKitchen solutions in all 200 hotels in Finland, Sweden and Germany.
+Roll out is now underway at Scandic hotels in Norway.
 Digital solutions support the daily operations of management and kitchen staff.

 Scandic’s ambition is to lead sustainability activities in its industry